getdnsapi/getdns-python-bindings/doc/index.rst

 and `NLnet Labs <http://nlnetlabs.nl/>`_.

 We have tried to keep this interface as Pythonic as we can while staying true to the getdns architecture.
-We have plans for a future version that is more consistent with Python object design.
+With this release we are moving towards a design that is more consistent with Python object design.

 Dependencies